If a child is born on plane & ship, which is the child’s country of birth?

 In countries where the right of soil is still available, the child may acquire citizenship of the country where they were born, but their parents will not acquire permanent residency or citizenship simply because their child was born in that country.

 You should also be aware that your home country may not permit your child to become a citizen of more than 1 country.
 This may cause numerous problems for you and your child if your child live in the country of birth or both of you live in your home country.

-Australian migration law and Citizen law are complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation regarding your child’s rights (click here to learn what an immigration lawyer or registered migration agent can do for you) or click here to learn more.
+Australian migration law and Citizen law are complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) regarding your child’s rights (click here to learn what an immigration lawyer or registered migration agent can do for you) or click here to learn more.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 Or Wechat: AUDvisa